6 Tips to Reduce Your Taxes

 As of earlier this year, the IRS has begun allowing business owners to pay their business taxes with a credit card, which is good news for small businesses that need to preserve and nurture their precious operating capital.
 Often times entrepreneurs or their investors have the means to qualify for a business credit card to get up and running, and this piece of plastic can be a true life saver come tax season.
 Let’s say you were diligent about saving, but experienced a lack of qualified write-offs and a sudden increase in income toward the end of the year that pushes your taxes up higher than you were prepared for.

-You can now put the difference on credit and pay it off in installments like any other monthly bill.
+You can now put the difference on credit and pay it off in instalments like any other monthly bill.
 Keep in mind that this debt will accumulate interest and should never be considered a total alternative to responsible savings, but it is important to know that the option is there should you find your business in a pinch.